lkesteloot/unsong/unsong.md

 “S stands for secret,” I could hear my great-uncle intoning from beyond the grave, “you’ll keep it forever—provided there’s nobody else who is clever.”

 Well, other people had been clever.
 Ana was right.
 “Nobody else can possibly be as smart as I am” was [i]such[/i] an Aaron Smith-Teller way to think.
-If I’d thought for [i]two seconds[/i] I would have given Llull a random seed, and…
+If I’d thought for [i]two seconds[/i] I would have given Llull a random seed, and...

 [i]Ana[/i].
 Ana was in that house.
 Ana was in danger.
 Also Erica.
 Also depending on who had been able to pay their rent last month somewhere between six and eight other Stevensite Unitarians whom I was on moderately good terms with.
 And Sarah.
 What happened if UNSONG got Sarah?
 It was too terrible to think about.